-If you’re a salesperson who wants to know how to generate a scalable and workable sales process, you have to understand the outbound sales process first.
-It is a process where the sales representatives source or channel contacts and close a deal with prospects who may have never heard of the product or service the sales reps are selling.
-This process includes explicit, concrete set of actions that your business must follow in order to close new customers.
+If you’re a salesperson who wants to know how to generate a scalable and repeatable sales process, you have to understand what’s outbound sales process is first.
+It is a sales process where the sales representatives source or channel contacts and close a deal with prospects that may have never heard of the product or service the sales reps are selling.
+This process is an explicit, concrete set of actions that your business must follow in order to close new customers.

 You can boost up your outbound sales process by: